Aznos/CoffeeMod/README.md

 <a href="https://ibb.co/tm80yFv"><img src="https://i.ibb.co/tm80yFv/Screenshot-2025-01-11-at-3-18-22-PM.png" alt="Picture of the brewing machine" border="0"></a>

-The best part - drinking coffee gives you extra boosts to reward you for the hard work you had to do to make it, you get Speed II for 5 whole minutes.
+The best part - drinking coffee gives you extra boosts to reward you for the hard work you had to do to make it, you can get Speed II for up to 4 whole minutes.
 However, drinking coffee gives you one heart of damage